-But this bolognese sauce is the bomb.
+But this bolognese sauce is amazing.
 There are tomatoes in here, but just enough to make your tastebuds feel all spring-y and fresh without overwhelming them.
-And to make the sauce smoky– because I like me some good old meaty smoke — I added one of my favorite herbs that is always the first to spring up as the weather warms: sage.
+And to make the sauce smoky-- because I like me some good old meaty smoke -- I added one of my favorite herbs that is always the first to spring up as the weather warms: sage.
 For some sweetness, I added another spring favorite: mint.

 I wanted this to be a meaty sauce, so I used a packet of meatless beef crumbles that I'd bought weeks ago and forgotten all about in the freezer.
 If you'd rather not use a meat substitute, don't fret: use a bean, like a great northern bean or a lima bean.
 Smush it up a little, not a lot, with a potato masher to get the right texture.

 It's been a beautiful week here in the northeast, with sunshine and flowers and short thunderstorms that give a dazzling display of light and sound, water the garden, and then move on.
 Perfect.
 I hope all of this goodness sticks around for the weekend.
 Enjoy it!

 Vegan Bowtie Pasta in a Light Bolognese Sauce

 - 1 pound bowtie pasta, cook according to package directions in salted water

 - 1 package vegan beef crumbles, I used Beyond Meat which has about 330 grams per package

 - 1 teaspoon red pepper flakes